-- 1 1/2 cups Monterey Jack cheese or other favorite
+- 1½ cups shredded Monterey Jack or cheddar cheese

 - Chopped fresh parsley for garnish

 - Heat a large pot over medium high heat.
-Add oil and cook onion until soft, 3-4 minutes.
+Add oil and cook pepper and onion until soft, 3-4 minutes, stirring often.

 - Add garlic, cumin and chili powder and cook and stir one minute.

-- Stir in 1 cup cheese, green onions and sprinkle with parsley.
-Serve.
+- Stir in cheese, green onions and taste.
+Adjust seasonings as desired and serve.